 This type of photography is somewhat detached from most of the artistic freedom one can enjoy with other forms of photography.
 Real estate photographers provide a much needed service for a very fast-paced industry.
 However, because the photos are temporary and, for the most part, don't have much sentimental value, the photographer can concentrate on producing a top notch product that can be duplicated from one photo shoot to the next.

-Travel photography involves taking images that express an area's people, cultures, customs, landscape, and history.
-However, travel photography, unlike other types of photography like fashion, wedding, or real estate photography, is harder to monetize.
-Travel photographers used to earn money through magazine assignments and stock photography.
-However, now that the stock photography market has shrunk, more and more photographers are using other ways to earn a living such as blogging, commercial projects, and teaching.
+Travel photography involves taking images that express an area's people, culture, customs, landscape, and history.
+However, travel photography, unlike other types of photography such as fashion, wedding, or real estate photography, is harder to monetize.
+More and more photographers are using creative ways to earn a living such as stock photography, blogging, commercial projects, and teaching.

 Careers in travel photography can be as varied as the destinations they serve.
 A big part of making a career out of this type of photography is by tapping into social media marketing, content development, negotiation, and sales.
 However, the first step is to just get out there and take some pictures — having a good portfolio is key in this genre of photography.

-A photojournalist is someone who photographs, edits, and displays images in order to tell a visual story.
-They are journalistic professionals that are skilled at interpreting and communicating an event through a photograph(s).
+A photojournalist photographs, edits, and displays images in order to tell a visual story.
+They are journalistic professionals that are skilled at interpreting and communicating an event through photographs.
 The subject matter can vary greatly, all the way from social unrest in a foreign country, to issues and events happening at a local level.

 Photojournalists can work as freelance photographers, or can be employed by photo agencies, magazines or local newspapers.
 Employment areas include the internet, print, and television.

 An architectural photographer captures photos of buildings and structures with the aim of portraying them as accurately as possible.
-This may include the interior or exterior of any structure - from a residential home to the world’s tallest building.
-Most of us think that buildings are the main things that architectural photographers take pictures of, however, other structures also come under the architecture umbrella, such as bridges, monuments, towers, and windmills.
+This may include the interior or exterior of any type of structure — from a residential home to the world’s tallest building.
+Most of us think that buildings are the only things that architectural photographers take pictures of.
+However, other structures also come under the architectural umbrella, such as bridges, monuments, towers, and windmills.